the-road-to-learn-react/the-road-to-react/manuscript/react-modern/react-dom.md

 );
 ~~~~~~~

-Next to React, there is another imported library called `react-dom`, in which a `ReactDOM.render()` function uses an HTML node to replace it with JSX.
-The process integrates React into HTML. `ReactDOM.render()` expects two arguments; the first is to render the JSX.
-It creates an instance of your App component, though it can also pass simple JSX without any component instantiation.
+Next to React which is imported from `react`, there is another imported library called `react-dom`, in which a `ReactDOM.render()` function uses an HTML node to replace it with JSX.
+Essentially that's everything needed to integrate React into any application which uses HTML.
+In more detail, `ReactDOM.render()` expects two arguments; the first is to render the JSX.
+It creates an instance of your App component, though it can also pass simple JSX without any component instantiation:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~